 The scheme, which closed in 2016, was launched by the government in 2012 and provided loans to cover up to 50% of eligible development costs.

-The scheme has been backed by government with a fund being allocated to housing developers since 2012.
 The initiative was a response to a rise in housing developments being bought as an investment and left empty or sold on for a profit.

 The effect of this has seen rents rise significantly across the UK, especially in the capital.
 With properties being left empty and communities being priced out of their own homes, access to affordable housing has become increasingly difficult.

-Build to rent aims to address this issue by building housing developments designed only for people who plan to rent.
+Build to rent aimed to address this issue by building housing developments designed only for people who plan to rent.
 The intended effect of this is to keep rents affordable and provide tenancy agreements lasting for at least one year, with rent rises capped, so that residents can plan for the future.

 House building has been a priority for the UK for a while, especially as the short supply is only pushing rent costs higher, so build to rent works as a dual measure: encourage more homes to be built and encourage more homes to be rented.